-Because ridesharing is a relatively new industry, the regulations are still evolving and accident claims can get slightly complicated.
-For a free consultation with an Uber accident and injury lawyer in Pittsburgh, call Berger and Green at 412-661-1400.
+Because ridesharing is a relatively new industry, the regulations are still evolving, and accident claims can get slightly complicated.
+However, a Pittsburgh Uber accident lawyer from Berger and Green can evaluate your case.

-Uber requires all of its drivers to carry personal auto insurance, but the company has a good backup insurance policy in place for extra protection.
-Uber has a $1 million policy with James River Insurance Company that covers Uber drivers’ liability.
+Uber requires all its drivers to carry personal auto insurance, but the company has an insurance policy for covered losses.
+Uber has a $1 million policy that covers Uber drivers’ liability.

-When an Uber driver causes an accident, Uber’s insurer will pay out up to $1 million per accident for the victims’ damages.
+When an Uber driver causes an accident, Uber’s insurer has coverage of up to $1 million per accident for the victims’ damages.
 The policy will also kick in if an uninsured or underinsured motorist causes the accident.
-However, whether Uber pays depends on whether or not you are on the app.
+However, whether Uber pays depends on whether or not they are on the app.